Convergences of looptrees coded by excursions: Introduction and presentation of the results

-We straightforwardly extend the work of Curien and Kortchemski in \cite{curien2014} to construct a pseudo-distance $\dl[f]$ from any excursion $f$.
+The idea to encode metric spaces by real-valued functions is in line with the founding work of Le Gall~\cite{legall_trees} which studies and constructs compact real trees from continuous excursions.
+Namely, if $f:[0,1]\longrightarrow [0,\infty)$ is continuous with $f(0)=f(1)=0$ then setting

+defines a pseudo-distance on $[0,1]$, which in turn induces a compact real tree by quotient.
+See \cite{legall_trees,duquesne_coding} for an extensive study of this coding.
+The definition of real trees will be reminded in Section~\ref{topo} and the quotient metric space induced by a pseudo-distance is defined in Section~\ref{space}.
+Similarly, the $\alpha$-stable looptree is induced by another pseudo-distance inherited from $X^{\mathsf{exc},(\alpha)}$.
+This construction of Curien \& Kortchemski~\cite{curien2014} can be straightforwardly adapted to build a pseudo-distance $\dl[f]$ from a càdlàg function $f$ without negative jumps, called an excursion.
 We denote by $\lop[f]$ and we call the looptree coded by $f$ the quotient metric space induced by $\dl[f]$.
-In particular, we have $\lop[\alpha]=\lop[X^{\mathsf{exc},(\alpha)}]$.
-Without immediately giving the definition of $\dl[f]$, let us already state that each jump of $f$ of height $\Delta$ corresponds to a circle of length $\Delta$ in $\lop[f]$, that those circles are dense in $\lop[f]$, and that if $g$ is a "sub-excursion" of $f$ then $\lop[g]$ is a subset of $\lop[f]$.
+Without immediately giving the definition of $\dl[f]$, let us already state that each jump of $f$ of height $\Delta$ corresponds to a circle of length $\Delta$ in $\lop[f]$, that those circles are dense in $\lop[f]$, and that if $g$ is a 'sub-excursion' of $f$ then $\lop[g]$ is a subset of $\lop[f]$.
 This method has many benefits.
-While it allows an automatic construction of a large diversity of complex looptrees, it is also fairly simple to find an excursion coding a given discrete looptree.
-This kind of behavior is especially useful to tackle problems involving transitions from discrete to continuous worlds.
+While it allows an automatic construction of a large diversity of complex looptrees, it is also fairly simple to find a function coding a given discrete looptree.
+This kind of behavior is especially useful for tackling limit problems.